moccalotto/kaos/_rulebook/rules.md

 **Damage rolls**: Having struck an opponent who failed their Defense Roll, you roll the dice listed for your weapon and add STR / 10.
 Your opponent loose that many Hit Points.

-**Damage Reduction**: If you have damage reduction against a given type of damage, you can reduce the damage you suffer whenever you are hit by that particular type of attack.
+**Damage Reduction**: If you have Damage Reduction (x) against the type of damage you are about to suffer, you reduce the amount by x points.

+> If you have Damage Reduction 20 against fire, and you suffer 35 points of fire damage,
+> you reduce that damage to 35-20=15 points.

 **Unconsciousness and death**: You loose consciousness if you are reduced to 0 Hit Points or lower.
 You die if you are reduced to negative number that equals your STR+TOU.